jamietre/iter8/README.md

 ### Typescript

 I did a basic TypeScript conversion, but it doesn't actually work, and adds about 15% to the size anyway because of some optimizations that aren't directly possible with TS and Babel.
 But it's good enough to generate a typings file.
-Might try to get it completely converted and optimized entirely in TS which would make it easier.
+Might try to get it completely converted and optimized entirely in TS which would be better.

 ### Extensibility